-Auckland Harbour Bridge closed in both directions
+Auckland Harbour Bridge re-open - traffic delays on motorways around city

 A crash on the Southern Motorway, after the Ellerslie Panmure Highway on-ramp, was also blocking a lane citybound.

-And a crash on the Northwestern Motorway was blocking the right lane citybound just prior to St Lukes Rd.
+One crash on the Northwestern Motorway was blocking the right lane citybound just prior to St Lukes Rd.

-At 6.30am the average travel time from Silverdale to the CBD via the bridge was an hour and 13 minutes.

-From Albany to Manukau the travel time was an hour and 36 minutes.
+And there was nother crash on the Northwestern Motorway, northbound, just after the Royal Road overbridge.

 Mewservice duty forecaster Georgina Griffiths said by 8am, gusts will sit about or just under the 80km/h mark.